South Sydney Rabbitohs: Colours

 South Sydney has used cardinal red and myrtle green colours on its playing jerseys for the vast majority of the club's history.
 Prior to the establishment of the rugby league club in 1908, the South Sydney rugby union team originally wore a red and green hooped jersey.
 Some sources have suggested that this combination of colours was due to the local rugby union club being nicknamed the "Redfern Waratahs".
 The first British inhabitants had often called the waratah a "red fern" instead, hence giving the suburb its name, and ultimately the local rugby club its emblem.
-Red and green dominate the colours of the waratah and hence, possibly, the South Sydney Rugby League Football Club adopted these colours for their jerseys.
+Red and green dominate the colours of the waratah and hence, possibly, the South Sydney Rugby League Football Club adopted these colours for its jerseys.
 However, the suburb of Redfern was named in honour of William Redfern, one of the first doctors of the colony, who treated convicts and poor settlers as well as the wealthy.

 The club's jersey has been a hooped-styled one comprising alternating red and green, and has been used for the vast majority of the club's history.
 In 1945 and 1946 the club broke with this tradition and used a green design with a red "V" around the collar, before reverting to the original hoop style.
 From 1980 to 1984 the team played in a strip which saw the inclusion of white hoops within a predominately green design with a central red stripe and was affectionately known as the "Minties" jersey (so-called due to its apparent similarity to the wrapper design of the popular sweet).
 With the introduction of "away" jerseys towards the end of the 20th century, the club initially introduced a predominantly white jersey for away matches which was changed to a predominantly black one for the 2006 season.

 Before the start of the 2007 season, the club announced that the away jersey would be styled identically to the traditional home jersey, with the exception of sponsorship and the rabbit emblem, which has been styled similarly to the one that initially featured on jerseys in the 1960s.
 For season 2009, the rabbit emblem is black for home matches whilst the emblem is the original white for away matches.

 The playing shorts worn were historically black, though in the late 1970s the club adopted green shorts with a red vertical stripe.
 This was then superseded by the white shorts of the "Minties" outfit.
-When the club subsequently reverted to their traditional playing strip, the decision was made to wear black shorts once more.
-In 2008 the Rabbitohs wore white shorts to match the white stripe running down the side of their jersey.
+When the club subsequently reverted to the traditional playing strip, the decision was made to wear black shorts once more.
+In 2008 the Rabbitohs wore white shorts to match the white stripe running down the side of the jersey.